Quopt/docker-postgresql/README.md

 # docker-postgresql
 A docker postgres container that automatically backs itself up and maintains itself

-Please note that this is a template and not intended for production user.
+Please note that this is a template and not intended for production use.
 Change to whatever you need first and carefully review the results.

 This postgres container is based of the offical postgres alpine image.
 I have used version 10.5 since this is the latest version of postgres available that is not beta.